Zontex/python-red-alert/README.md

      The Code is under MIT license - please make sure to understand the meaning.
      The Code provided AS IS WITHOUT ANY WARRANTY.

-### Q) How can I virtualize how much time the rocket have till it will hit the city?
+### Q) How can I visualize how much time the rocket have till it will hit the city?

-*    Use the milliseconds calculated from how much time left for people to run to shelters, Then virtualize using that seconds of long the rocket has to fly till it will hit the city.
+*    Use the milliseconds calculated from how much time left for people to run to shelters, Then visualize using that seconds of long the rocket has to fly till it will hit the city.

 # Requirements